 About business rateable values

-The Valuation Officer assign every business property subject to Business Rates with a rateable value.
-The rateable value is a key factor in the calculation of the Business Rates bill; it is not the Business Rates bill.
-We estimate the total rateable value for Business Rates properties in Eden District for the financial year 2017-2018 at £57.1 million.
+The Valuation Officer assigns every business property subject to Business Rates with a rateable value.
+The rateable value is a key factor in the calculation of the Business Rates bill.
+We estimate the total rateable value for Business Rates properties in Eden District for the financial year 2020-2021 at £58.2 million.
 Address any queries regarding rateable value to the local Valuation Office at:

 - Contact: Valuation Officer

 - Address: Non-Domestic Rates North West, Valuation Office Agency, Redgrave Court, Merton Road, Bootle, Merseyside L20 7HS

 Find and check your Business Rates valuation on GOV.UK.
 This site also gives details of how to challenge an appeal if you think your rateable value is incorrect.

 See Business Rates revaluation on GOV.UK if you believe the rateable value of your property is not correct.
 You can ask the Valuation Office to change it.

 Please note that a disputed rateable value is not a reason for withholding payment of Business Rates.
 Be very wary if anyone offers to make a proposal to the Valuation Office to reduce your Business Rates in return for payment.
 If you wish to use a third party to challenge your rateable value, please ensure they are one a member of the following:

 RICS (Royal Institution of Chartered Surveyors)

 See 'Is your surveyor qualified?' on the RICS website to find out if your surveyor is a member of RICS.